Let’s start with the definition trauma

 It may surprise you that trauma and addiction often go together

 Trauma and addiction are nearly always found together, and here’s why.
 I am asked repeatedly if I believe that marijuana is a gateway drug to the usage of far more dangerous and deadly drugs with much more potential towards addiction, and there is never a simple answer to that, says recovery and trauma expert Robb Kelly.
 Marijuana is used by a person with an addictive brain or a person with a genetic predisposition towards alcoholism can become a gateway; but for people without those traits, marijuana can be innocuous.
 The only thing that I have found to truly be a gateway to addiction is trauma.
 Every single person I have ever treated with a substance abuse disorder has underlying trauma.

 Trauma and addiction can happen like this

-A critical parenting style, bullying, emotional abandonment, marital discord, and other forms of family dysfunction can cause the same affect in the brain as being shot at in a war zone.
+A critical parenting style, bullying, emotional abandonment, marital discord, and other forms of family dysfunction can cause the same effect on the brain as being shot at in a war zone.
 The brain cannot tell

 An obsessive brain will focus on a small negative experience and make it a big negative experience.
 To the brain, it is trauma, period.
 Trauma affects us psychologically, cognitively, behaviorally, and physiologically.
 It has a direct effect on a person’s ability to lead a normal and satisfying quality of life.
 Fascinating fact about animals; if a deer gets clipped by a passing car but does not die, it will stay down for a minute then arise standing on all fours.
 What happens next is especially important.
 The next move is to shake violently for a few